MicrosoftDocs/azure-stack-docs/azure-managed-lustre/connect-clients.md

 Client machines running Linux can access Azure Managed Lustre.
 The basic client requirements are as follows:

 - **Lustre client software** - Clients must have the appropriate Lustre client package installed.
-Prebuilt client packages have been tested with Azure Managed Lustre.
+Prebuilt client packages are tested with Azure Managed Lustre.
 See [Install or upgrade Lustre client software](#install-or-upgrade-lustre-client-software) for instructions and package download options.
 Client packages are available for several commonly used Linux OS distributions.
 - **Network access** to the file system - Client machines need network connectivity to the subnet that hosts the Azure Managed Lustre file system.
 If the clients are in a different virtual network, you might need to use virtual network peering.
 - **Mount** - Clients must be able to use the POSIX `mount` command to connect to the file system.
-- **To achieve advertised performance** -
+- **To achieve advertised performance**:
   - Clients must reside in the same Availability Zone in which the cluster resides.
-  - Be sure to [enable accelerated networking on all client VMs](/azure/virtual-network/create-vm-accelerated-networking-cli#confirm-that-accelerated-networking-is-enabled).
+  - [Enable accelerated networking](/azure/virtual-network/create-vm-accelerated-networking-cli#confirm-that-accelerated-networking-is-enabled) on all client VMs.
 If this option isn't enabled, then [fully enabling accelerated networking requires a stop/deallocate of each VM](/azure/virtual-network/accelerated-networking-overview#enabling-accelerated-networking-on-a-running-vm).
 - **Security type** - When selecting the security type for the VM, choose the Standard Security Type.
 Choosing Trusted Launch or Confidential types prevent the Lustre module from being properly installed on the client.

 The basic workflow is as follows: